-About Reclaimed Wood Timbers
+About Reclaimed Wood

 Compare the growth ring density of Reclaimed Old Growth Wood to new lumber and you will typically find much finer grain in the Reclaimed Wood.
-The old wood has been fastened in place in a structure, usually from 50 to 150 years in the Western States, having air dried and seasoned to a stable condition.
+The old wood has been fastened in place in a structure, usually from 50 to 150 years in the Western States, where it air dried and seasoned to a stable condition.

 Therefore, when a building is deconstructed, the posts, beams, joists, purlins, and rafters generally maintain their straightness.
 When we get a twisted post or beam we can saw it straight and square.
 Unlike new timber, the resawn old wood will stay straight 99% of the time.
 This is one reason why many timber framers and other fine builders prefer reclaimed timbers.

 The look of aged, antique lumber and timbers has a warm and welcoming quality.
 From golden brown to light gray patinas, there’s something soothing in the old wood.